ActiveThis profile is actively maintained

 The Norinchukin Bank (also known as Nochu Bank) is a Japanese cooperative bank, headquartered in Tokyo.
 It was founded in 1923 by the Japanese government to support its agricultural industry.
-It provides funding for over 5,612 agricultural, fishing and forestry cooperatives.
-The bank is also one of Japan’s largest institutional investors.
+It provides funding for agricultural, fishing and forestry cooperatives, and the bank is also one of Japan’s largest institutional investors.
 The bank invests in bonds, securitisation products, stocks, private equity and real estate, also through its overseas branches in New York, London and Singapore.
-The bank has a reputation as being Japans largest hedge fund.
 At the end of March 2016 The Norinchukin Bank controlled assets worth JPY 101,182.9 billion (USD 897.8 billion).

 The Norinchukin Bank adopted the Equator Principles in 2017, and is profiled as part of BankTrack's Equator Principles Track and Chase project.

 CEO & President